402 - Employees and Outside Relations

 402.3 - Abuse of Students by School District Employees

-Physical or sexual abuse of students, including inappropriate and intentional sexual behavior, by employees will not be tolerated.
+402.3 - Abuse of Students by School District EmployeesPhysical or sexual abuse of students, including but not limited to sexual or physical relationships, grooming behavior, and otherwise inappropriate relationships with students, by employees will not be tolerated.
 The definition of employees for the purpose of this policy includes not only those who work for pay but also those who are volunteers of the school district under the direction and control of the school district.
 Employees found in violation of this policy will be subject to disciplinary action up to and including termination.

 The school district has appointed a Level I investigator and alternate Level I investigator.
 The school district has also arranged for a trained, experienced professional to serve as the Level II investigator.
 The Level I investigator and alternate will be provided training in the conducting of an investigation at the expense of the school district.
 The names of the investigators shall be listed in the student handbook, published annually in the local newspaper, and posted in all school facilities.